Old Dominion University: International Maritime, Ports & Logistics Institute

 Old Dominion University's International Maritime, Ports, & Logistics Institute, in the Strome College of Business, was created through a university/business community partnership in Hampton Roads.
 Its function is to provide maritime, ports, and logistics management education, training, and research to meet regional, national, and international needs.

 At the October 2011 Annual Meeting of the International Association of Maritime Economists (IAME) in Santiago (Chile), university rankings worldwide in port research for the period 1980-2009 were announced.
 In these rankings, ODU was ranked eighth in the world, second only to the University of Washington in the Western Hemisphere.

 Social Science Research Center

 The Social Science Research Center is a social science research center with staff involved in various forms of research methods and data collection, including mail surveys, telephone surveys, household interviews, focus groups, and most conventional forms of data analysis.

 Virginia Modeling, Analysis & Simulation Center (VMASC)

 The Virginia Modeling, Analysis and Simulation Center (VMASC) is a university-wide multidisciplinary research center that emphasizes modeling, simulation, and visualization (MS&V) research, development, and education.

-VMASC is a research center for computer modeling, simulation, and visualization.
-Annually, the center conducts approximately $10 million in funded research.

-The Hampton Roads region is home to the Joint and Coalition Training (JCW), the US Army's Training and Doctrine Command, the Military Transportation Management Command, NATO Allied Command Transformation, the Armed Forces Staff College, the U.S. Navy's Commander Operational Test and Evaluation Force, the Naval Sea Systems Command, and the Space and Naval Warfare Center.
-In addition, the Department of Energy's Jefferson Lab, NASA-Langley Research Center, and numerous regional industries are important users of MS&V technology.
-The economic value of MS&V-related business activity in Hampton Roads is estimated to be over $500 million.

-VMASC concentrates on eight core modeling and simulation applied research areas: Transportation, Homeland Security and Military Defense, Virtual Environments, Social Sciences, Medicine & Health, Care, Game-based Learning, M&S Interoperability, and System Sciences.